zapier/react-element-portal/README.md

 )
 ```

-By using the `mapDomNodeToProps` you can easily pass this data like so:
+By using the `mapDomNodeToProps` prop, you can easily pass this data like so:

 ```js
 import dataAttributes from 'data-attributes';